Henry Polsted

 Henry Polsted (by 1510 – 10 December 1555) of Albury, Surrey, was an English politician.

 Family

-He was the brother of MP for Great Bedwyn, Thomas Polsted, and the father of MP for Hindon, Richard Polsted.
+Henry was the brother of MP for Great Bedwyn, Thomas Polsted.

+On 18 May 1539, Henry married Alice Lord at St Mary-le-Bow, London.
+The couple had one child, Richard Polsted, who went on to be MP for Hindon.

 Career

+By 1533, Polsted had entered the service of Thomas Cromwell, whom he would serve in various roles until 1540.
+During this time, Polsted purchased ownership of Bicknacre Priory for £540, as a part of the dissolution of the monasteries.

-He was a Member (MP) of the Parliament of England for Bletchingley in 1547 and October 1553 and for Guildford in November 1554 and 1555.
+Polsted went on to be a Member (MP) of the Parliament of England for Bletchingley in 1547 and October 1553, and for Guildford in November 1554 and 1555.
+He may also have served in the parliaments of 1536 and/or 1539, but the records of that time are incomplete.